You can quit smoking today. We can help.

 It is never too late to quit using tobacco.

 When you are ready, we are here.
-Call the Georgia Tobacco Quit Line (GTQL) today, a free and effective service that helps Georgians quit smoking and using tobacco products.
+Call the Georgia Tobacco Quit Line (GTQL) today, a free, confidential and effective service available to assist Georgians with quitting smoking and all forms of tobacco.

 English: 1-877-270-STOP (877-270-7867)